MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 ### `--octreeAngularExtension=0|1`
 Controls the enabling of extending angular mode in octree geometry.

+### `resRContextQphiThresholdPresentFlag=0|1`
+Controls the presence of the qphi threshold used for contextualization of radius residual coding in predictive geometry angular coding.

+### `resRContextQphiThreshold=INT-VALUE`
+Specifies the Qphi threshold used for contextualization of radius residual coding in predictive geometry angular coding.

 ### `--disable_planar_IDCM_angular=0|1`
 Controls the disabling of planar mode for geometry coding of IDCM coded nodes when angular coding is enabled.